 - Scripted iTunes to be notified when they’re being interviewed & would pitch them

-- Press – if you’re nobody but have cool product, get 4 or 5 founders in the same vein & pitch that story.
+- Press: if you’re nobody but have a cool product, get four or five founders in the same vein & pitch that story

 - Remind your users that you exist.